buzzqw/TUS/README.md

 - **OBSS (Old Bell School System)**: a system very loosely based on 5e.
 Very complete and tested.
 [OBSS](https://github.com/buzzqw/TUS/tree/master/OBSS)

+- Here you find the manual in pages [pages](https://buzzqw.github.io/OBSS-Pages/) or in [Wiki]https://github.com/buzzqw/TUS/wiki

 <!--  - **Dark Catacomb**: a new, different system, with a simplified set of rules.
 Set in a world where the Apocalypse has arrived. (early ALPHA)  [Dark Catacomb](https://github.com/buzzqw/TUS/tree/master/Dark%20Catacomb) -->

 The manuals are provided in source files in TEX format and compiled in PDF.
 The role-playing games present here are free, you can download them and use them as you wish, in compliance with the license.